erthink/libmdbx/docs/_restrictions.md

 MDBX mostly solve "long-lived" readers issue by using the Handle-Slow-Readers
 \ref MDBX_hsr_func callback which allows to abort long-lived read transactions, and using the \ref MDBX_LIFORECLAIM mode which addresses subsequent performance degradation.
-The "next" version of libmdbx (MithrilDB) will completely solve this.
+The "next" version of libmdbx (\ref MithrilDB) will completely solve this.

 - Avoid suspending a process with active transactions.
 These would then be "long-lived" as above.

-  The "next" version of libmdbx (MithrilDB) will solve this issue.

 - Avoid aborting a process with an active read-only transaction in scenarios with high rate of write transactions.
 The transaction becomes "long-lived"